 This is an electronic record that is created and updated by your GP.
 It has information about what is important to you, and your wishes for your care.
-It can include information about an advance directive and the main decisions in it.
+It can include information about an advance directive and the main decisions in it (paged 38 to 41).